 When I was first introduced to the ABLE Act and ABLE United last year, naturally I was thrilled.
 This meant my family and son now have a fighting chance to plan for Richie’s future effectively.
 The ABLE Act amends section 529 of the internal Revenue Service Code allowing each state to create tax-advantaged savings accounts specifically for individuals with disabilities.
 Richie is now eligible to receive services from the Florida Agency for Persons with Disabilities and ABLE United makes it possible for us to save without losing benefits.
 The ABLE act now allows individuals with disabilities to save up to $14,000 annually without impacting government benefits.

-Please note that this post is sponsored by ABLE Trust through a Bloggin’ Mama’s campaign, but these opinions are my own.
+Please note that this post is sponsored by ABLE United through a Bloggin’ Mama’s campaign, but these opinions are my own.
 In fact, I opened an account for my son Richie as soon as I could.
 We save regularly for Richie’s future now.
 We have a plan and it’s affordable and it helps me to rest easier knowing we can prepare for the unknown and support Richie when he needs it.

 If you or your family member has a disability, you'll want to register for an ABLE United webinar that will be held on February 28, 2017.
 Register for the webinar entitled, “ABLE United Account Basics.”

 Author: Christine Goulbourne